-On our visit to Lasem in the middle of September last year, my friends and I got the chance to drop by the Lasem Train Station.
+On our visit to Lasem, my friends and I got the chance to drop by the Lasem Train Station.
 Our tour guide, Mas Pop, recalled his past memories, saying, “Back in 80s I still had the opportunity to ride the train from Rembang (to Lasem).”

 However, when we set foot in the station, the rail tracks were even nowhere to be seen anymore.
 What remains at the station, which lies in the village of Dorokandang, is an office building adjoined with the platforms.
 Aside from that, the bathroom building that is coupled with a water tower is still there, but everything is in a very poor condition.